 I just got my dream job as a university lecturer – now what?

-When I started teaching at my current university, I was struggling to fit in.
-It was a College before I was hired so the institution was experiencing growing pains too.
+When I started teaching at my current university I was struggling to fit in.
 I was doing my best to recreate my own university experience, but I was in a very different environment.